Sabah Native Cooperation Party

 The Sabah Native Cooperation Party (Parti Kerjasama Anak Negeri, abbreviated ANAK NEGERI) is a political party in Malaysia based in Sabah.

-The party former name is Sabah People's Cooperation Party or Parti Kerjasama Rakyat Sabah (PAKAR) and prior to its establishment the party intended to contest in the 2013 Malaysian general election but its registration was not approved until November 2013.
+The party former name is Sabah People's Cooperation Party or Parti Kerjasama Rakyat Sabah (PAKAR) and prior to its establishment the party intended to contest in the Malaysian general election, 2013 2013 Malaysian general election but its registration was not approved until November 2013.

-Following its recognition by the Registry of Societies (RoS) in 2017, the party contested in the 2018 Malaysian general election.
+Following its recognition by the Registry of Societies (RoS) in 2017, the party contested in the Malaysian general election, 2018/ 2018 Malaysian general election.

 The party also signed a political pact with the Love Sabah Party (PCS) with the ultimate goal to restore the rights, dignity and identity of the ‘Anak Negeri’ (native) or the firstborn in the state of Sabah.
 In June of 2025, Trevor Maringking was appointed as Secretary-General for the party.
 Also appointed in June of 2025, Priskila Akwila as the party's new Women’s Chief, Nazarul K Wahab as the party's new Youth Chief and Datin Seri Ruzi Saul as a Supreme Council member.